 Wes was the sole founder in 1981 of Delphi Internet Services Corporation, "The Company That Popularized The Internet."
 At the time it was sold to Rupert Murdoch's News Corporation in 1993, Delphi had been profitable for years and was among the four largest online services, along with AOL, CompuServe and Prodigy.

-In 1986, while CEO of Delphi, Wes launched a spinoff, Global Villages, Inc., to serve magazine publishers and business clients with their own private-label online services; and in 1987 he turned his full time attention to Global Villages.
+In 1986, while CEO of Delphi, Wes launched a spinoff, Global Villages, Incorporated to serve magazine publishers and business clients with their own private-label online services.
 During the next twelve years Global provided business planning, design, engineering, hosting, management and promotion services for Digital Equipment Corporation, William F. Buckley's National Review, BioTechniques, Hardcopy, International Business, Business Digest, and many other companies and magazines.
 Global's hosting business was sold in 1998 to NTT Verio.

-Wes focused the attention of his new team on the need for reliable identities of individuals on the Internet, starting with the development of the VIVOS Enrollment Workstation.
+Wes then turned the attention of his new team to the need for reliable identities of individuals on the Internet, starting with the development of the VIVOS Enrollment Workstation.
 Designed to be used by notaries with minimal training, VIVOS binds biometrics of the enrollee to digital identity certificates.